yclas/documentation/2014-10-08-seo-classifieds-website.md

 ![SEO vs webdesign](http://open-classifieds.com/wp-content/uploads/2014/10/SEO-vs-webdesign-1024x573.png)

 <br>
-Of course SEO is a variety of practices that help your website go up the rankings in search engine results page, and not all of those practices can be controlled and aided by Open Classifieds, you will need to do some effort with off-page optimization, content creation and so on.
-And in this guide I will focus on **what Open Classifieds offers** you in tools that can help get your classifieds website to rank higher in search engine results page.
+Of course SEO is a variety of practices that help your website go up the rankings in search engine results page, and not all of those practices can be controlled and aided by Open Classifieds, you will need to make some effort with off-page optimization, content creation and so on.
+And in this guide I will focus on **what Open Classifieds offers** you with tools that can help get your classifieds website to rank higher in search engine results page.

 ## Search Engine Optimization for Classifieds Websites